21 Movies That Have Hilarious Titles in Other Countries

 Grandpa Carl’s Flying House

 Most countries kept the simplicity of the title of Pixar’s Up.
 Argentina chose “Up: An Adventure Up High” and the Czech Republic chose “To the Skies.”
 Japan, however?
 Not so much.
 They chose “Grandpa Carl’s Flying House.”
 While that might sound like a comically literal summation of the film, it’s actually somewhat inaccurate—a pivotal detail of Up is the fact that Carl is childless, and therefore not a grandpa.
 Though we suppose this is a more tactful title than “Grumpy Old Guy Carl’s Flying House.”
-Next, check out some more surprising and funny movie trivia you never knew.
+But the cinema trivia doesn’t end there—read up on more surprising and funny movie trivia you never knew.